Extending the Life of Medium-Voltage Vacuum Circuit Breakers

 Editor’s Note: This article has been adapted from a more in-depth white paper titled “Medium-Voltage Vacuum Circuit Breaker Life Extension: An Approach Utilizing Industry Standardized Maintenance Intervals, New Testing Techniques, and Modern Replacement Parts.”
 Read the full white paper at www.utilityproducts.com/whitepapers.

-The Authors: Finley Ledbetter is the chief scientist for Group CBS Inc. with over 40 years of power systems engineering experience.
+The Author: Finley Ledbetter is the chief scientist for Group CBS Inc. with over 40 years of power systems engineering experience.
 He is a member of the IEEE and was a past president of PEARL.
-David Walterscheid is currently a senior engineer at Group CBS.
-He started with the company in 2009 at CBS ArcSafe developing electrical safety equipment, ultimately serving as vice president of the company for over 4 years.
-Walterscheid holds patents in the field of remote operation for electrical equipment and has won awards from industry publications and organizations for products that he has developed.

 1. F. S. N. a.
 H. Heap, Reliability-Centered Maintenance, San Francisco: Dolby Access Press, 1978.